intel/neural-compressor/docs/3x/client_quant.md

 ## Introduction

-Currently, we support different default algorithm configurations based on the type of processor type of machine for `RTN`, `GPTQ`, and `Auto-Round` on the PyTorch framework.
+Currently, we support different default algorithm configurations based on the type of processor type for `RTN`, `GPTQ`, and `Auto-Round` on the PyTorch framework.
 Processors are roughly categorized into client and server types, with a lightweight configuration provided for a machine with client processors.

 ## Get Started